TAP-GGC/NinjaTurtles/Resources/Asset Package.md

 <img src = "/Media/asset%20pack.png" width="400" height="200">

 2. Click 'No thanks, just take me to the downloads" if you only want the demo version of the asset pack.
+There's also a v5 version with more props and items.

 <img src = "/Media/free%20asset%20pack.png" width="400" height="200">